nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_orca_mini_v3_13B-GPTQ - [crash] [fail]

+TheBloke_Phind-CodeLlama-34B-v2-GPTQ - [fail]
+`"Sally has three brothers, and each of her brothers has two sisters.
+This means that there are six sisters in total who are not Sally.
+Therefore, Sally herself must be one of these seven sisters.
+So, Sally has a total of eight sisters including herself."`

 TheBloke_robin-33B-v2-GPTQ - [fail]
 [ gives wrong answer, and then goes on and on in delusion... ]